qwertyuioplkjhgfdsazx/ED-CFGS-2122/UD03/UD03_EN.md

 A version control system should provide:

-- Storage mechanism for the elements to be managed (eg text files, images, documentation ...).
+- Storage mechanism for the elements to be managed (e.g. text files, images, documentation ...).
-- Possibility of making changes to the stored elements (eg partial modifications, adding, deleting, renaming or moving elements).
+- Possibility of making changes to the stored elements (e.g. partial modifications, adding, deleting, renaming or moving elements).
 - Historical record of the actions carried out with each element or set of elements (usually being able to return or extract a previous state of the product).

 Although it is not strictly necessary, it is usually very useful to generate reports with the changes introduced between two versions, status reports, marking with an identifying name of the version of a set of files, etc.